VibingCreator/mta-sa-quickstart/readme.md

 # MTA:SA Quickstart

-This repository contains quickstart source files for creating your own custom gamemode in Multi Theft Auto: San Andreas (MTA:SA).
 The files provided are designed to help jump-start your development process, providing you with the foundation and basic functionality needed to create a fully functioning gamemode.

 ## Getting Started